 Level 2: Non-Networked Chargers

 Level 2 EV chargers can be found in both private dwellings and public charging stations.
-Level 2 charging stations are prone to component failure because of their size and complexity.
-Since they are located at public stations, they will need additional care due to frequent usage.
-External factors such as weather and climate can affect the charger’s condition and need for maintenance especially if it’s not covered.
+If they are located at public stations and used consistently, they will need additional care.
+External factors such as weather and climate can affect the charger’s condition and need for maintenance, especially if it’s not covered.
 You should regularly clean these charging units with a moist cloth and inspect parts for wear and tear.

 Level 3 Chargers

-Level 3 chargers such as superchargers and DCFC stations will require more maintenance and repair over time.
+Level 3 chargers such as superchargers and DCFC stations will require more maintenance and repair overtime because they are usually used commercially.
 The intricacy and complexity of these devices cause them to have much more upkeep compared to Level 1 and Level 2 chargers.
 Superchargers and DCFC stations require filters, cooling systems, and other complex hardware that need routine care.
-It’s recommended owners of Level 3 charging stations create a service schedule with manufacturers before installation.
+It’s recommended that owners of Level 3 charging stations create a service schedule with manufacturers before installation.

 Networked Chargers

 Networked charging stations are part of an infrastructure system of linked chargers.
 These units have additional electrical features such as touchscreens, buttons, and credit card processing software.
 These units may require other maintenance and repair services over time.
 An electrician who is competent with EV charger maintenance can resolve most networked EV charging stations issues.
-Frequent technical debugging and manual system resets may also be needed.
+These chargers rely on software and cloud-based systems to operate properly.
+It is important to keep these connected to Wi-Fi as many issues can be resolved through software updates.

 Tesla Charging Station Maintenance